jbostoen/itop-jb-pro-extensions/jb-login-authenticator/readme.md

 ## Screenshots

 The user can directly enter the two factor code when authenticating to iTop using classic credentials.
 ![Login form - user can enter two factor code](screenshots/20210305_login.png)

-If it's the first time and two factor authentication has been enforced in the backend, the user will have to set up a two factor code.
+If it's the first time and two factor authentication has been enforced in the backend,
+the user will have to set up a two factor code.
 ![Initial set up](screenshots/20210305_first_setup_when_enforced.png)

 The secret can be updated by the user (once authenticated) in the console (classic backend)
 ![Backend preferences](screenshots/20210305_console_preferences.png)

 The secret can be updated by the user (once authenticated) in the portal (modern frontend)
 ![Portal preferences](screenshots/20210305_portal_preferences.png)

 In the current concept (this can become more strict upon development requests!),
 people with access to the person object can configure two factor authentication to be enforced.
 ![Enforce two factor authentication](screenshots/20210305_person.png)

 # Features which will be developed upon sponsoring

-* Send OTP token to e-mail
+* Send TOTP token to e-mail
-* Send OTP token to SMS services (API documentation will be requested!)
+* Send TOTP token to SMS services (API documentation will be requested!)
+* Bypass based on HTTP header or IP ranges

 # Guide